Agreements, Terms & Conditions

 Only credit card payment can be used for payment of exam registration fees.
 All major credit cards are accepted.

 You have up to three (3) business days following payment of exam registration fees or up to 24 hours prior to a scheduled exam reservation, whichever comes first, to request a full refund on your exam registration fees.
+If you purchased a bundle of training and certification exams and only want to refund specific items, not the entire bundle, the refund amount shall be calculated as transaction amount multiplied by the proportion of cumulative list price for the items to be refunded divided by the cumulative list price of all items in the bundle.

 Check if your request is eligible for a refund per the refund policy listed under “What is the refund policy for exams?”
 If refund-eligible, follow these steps to request a refund: